 In essence, don’t make it about yourself.
 If you’re selling hot dogs, don’t try to sell hot dogs to someone who’s asking you for hamburgers.
 Write to address the problems that people have - not to sell the solutions you offer

 Naturally, social media is the first port of call for any new updates to your content stash.
 And depending on your audience, that social media will likely include Facebook and LinkedIn for the full post and Twitter and Instagram for a media-friendly styled snippet.
+Just make sure the social media platform you are choosing to promote your content has the target audience you are trying to attract.

 You could spend an hour scheduling your blog to these media outlets, but chances are you’d rather actually be running your business and this time is probably not at your disposal.